jtmoon79/PythonEmbed4Win/README.md

 One disadvantage is that a Windows embed Python cannot create a functioning virtual environment.
-They will be created but `virtualenv` and `venv` selectively copy files from the source and do not copy necessary library files unique to an Windows embed Python.
+They will be created but `virtualenv` and `venv` selectively copy files from the source and do not copy necessary library files unique to an Windows embed Python.<br/>
 Additionally some pypi libraries with complex external C module dependencies may crash during initialization.
 The good news is you'll know immediately if the Python embed installation created by this script will work for you.